richarddelome/density_metrics/README.md

 - And third, you need a shapefile containing the polygons of all the regions for wich you want to compute the numbers.
 I use the awesome [gadm database](https://gadm.org/) for this.

 What it does for each subregion:
-- Take the raster image of the whole country for both population count and cells size and clip them based on a polygon of the county to produce a smaller regional raster.
+- Take the raster image of the whole country for both population count and cells size and clip them based on a given polygon to produce a smaller regional raster.
 - Then merge those two new geotifs into a single multiband raster.
 - Turn it into a pandas DataFrame and compute all the metrics.
 - Repeat the process three times at 1km, 5km and 10km pixel resolution by downsampling the raster each time using the sum resampling algorithm from gdalwarp